 Is there a difference between sweet fennel and bitter fennel?

 Yes!
 Sweet fennel (also called Florence fennel) is the bulb vegetable you find in salads.
-Bitter fennel refers to wild fennel, often used for medicinal purposes.
+Bitter fennel refers to wild fennel, which has a stronger flavor and is often used for medicinal purposes.
+For seasoning, sweet fennel seeds are preferred in culinary applications.

 Can I grow my own fennel for seasoning?